 Back to my dilemma.

-I really do not like to bake muffins in a muffin pan without paper liners.
+I do not like to bake muffins in a pan without paper liners.
 The batter tends to flow onto the pan as the muffins rise, making them ugly and difficult to remove.
 And then once removed to cool, their poor little bodies are all exposed.
 And this causes them to get all dried out and crusty well before their time.

 Right about then, I got to thinking: What if I…